Head of Department: Mrs C Parker

 A high-quality careers provision is essential in today’s complex and changing employment market.
 Careers education and guidance play a vital role at Saint Gregory’s to ensure that all students make the smooth transition through the stages of school to further and higher education, training and employment.

 Mrs Parker is our Head of Careers.
-He is assisted by our Learning Resource Centre Manager and an external independent Careers Consultant, providing advice and up to date information to help students make informed decisions about the career that best suits them.
+She is assisted by our Reading Room Coordinator and an external independent Careers Adviser, providing advice and up to date information to help students make informed decisions about the career that best suits them.

 The overall aim of the Careers Department is to provide an effective careers education and guidance programme to enable our students to manage their own career development successfully by helping them acquire the skills, attitudes and abilities they will need to chart their path through life with confidence.